-Just as the joys of home ownership appear in ways large and small, so do first-time buyers stay on top of home maintenance tasks.needs and expenses.
-Here are tips to help
+Just as the joys of home ownership appear in ways large and small, so doneeds and expenses.
+Here are tips to help first-time buyers stay on top of home maintenance tasks.

 Gear up for every need: Home maintenance is a year-round, so invest in the tools you’ll need to tackle typical projects.